AdaCore/training_material/courses/fundamentals_of_ada/240b_tasking.rst

 - :ada:`delay` keyword part of tasking
 - Blocks for a time
-- Relative: Blocks for a :ada:`Duration`
+- Relative: Blocks for at least :ada:`Duration`
 - Absolute: Blocks until a given :ada:`Calendar.Time` or :ada:`Real_Time.Time`

 .. code:: Ada